dborzov/sortable-challenge/README.md

 manufacturer: Leica, family:Digilux, model: 4.3
 ```
 Common sense suggests that in cases like this, `Digilux` is the appropriate name for the series of products and here the entry with `Digilux` as a `model` value should be ignored.

+## Different separators used interchangeably
+For model and family values, the following different separators are perceived as identical by humans:
+* One word(e.g. Sony Cybershot)
+* Camelcase(e.g. Sony CyberShot)
+* Dashed (e.g. Sony Cyber-shot)
+* With a space (e.g. Sony Cyber shot)
+* With an underscore (e.g. Cyber_shot)

+The code accounts for it by recognizing those separators, using them to split the string into "tokens", and matching only those (we are using regex expressions for that).